 There are many different types of online therapy.
 Some are as simple as screening tools and checklists to help you decide if you want to seek help for a psychological issue.
 Some offer web seminars.
 Others have structured online programs.
-Some programs offer an online counsellor to talk to, while others don't.
+Some programs offer an online counsellor or online psychologist to talk to, while others don't.

 - postnatal depression

 - panic disorder